Anabolic steroids – Adon Health Skip to content

 Hormonal side effects:

-• Suppression of the body's own testosterone production
+• Suppression of endogenous testosterone production

-• Shrinking of the testicles (testicular atrophy)
+• Shrinkage of the testicles (testicular atrophy)

 • Loss of libido and erectile dysfunction